What Is an Internet Service Provider (ISP)? | ISP Definition

 In many cases, Tier 2 Internet service providers must pay for access.
 They utilize several different vendors or transit services from Tier 1 providers.
 Transit means an ISP allows traffic to cross through its network to reach a final destination, typically for a fee.
 Essentially, one tier utilizes the services of another, higher tier.

-Tier 2 providers can share access with each other without fees like Tier 1 providers can.
+Tier 2 providers can peer with each other without fees like Tier 1 providers can.
 However, Tier 2 ISPs cannot get direct and total access to all networks independently.
 They do have extensive peering networks with other Tier 2 ISPs, allowing them to handle regional traffic efficiently.

 Tier 3 Internet service providers

 Similarly, Tier 3 Internet service providers need to purchase access and services from the above tiers.
 They have the least control over their own access.
 They must rely on Tier 2 and Tier 1 providers to get the same level.
-Though this does not mean Tier 3 ISPs are poor quality, it increases the risk of convoluted network connections.
+Though this does not mean Tier 3 ISPs are poor quality, it means they depend on upstream carriers for reachability, increasing the risk of convoluted network connections.

 Types of ISPs